maksru/Webbylab_film_test/README.md

 To start the web application you need:
 1) Download and install any local server (PHP local server), I used Open Serve - https://ospanel.io/download/
 2) After installing the local north, you need to go to the root folder of the server, find the "domains" folder there and create a folder for your project inside it, I created the "webbylab.dev" folder.
-3) Clone the project into the "webbylab.dev" folder using the command:
+3) Clone the project on the desktop using the command:

 git clone https://github.com/maksru/Webbylab_film_test.git

+And copy all the files from the "Webbylab_film_test" folder to the "webbylab.dev" folder.

 4) Change the credentials for connecting to the MySQL database (/config/database.php).
 5) Before starting the local server in the Settings->ёDomains, set the path to the root folder "public".